 The last step of the necessary backup job settings is to create a database backup schedule.
-To do it press “Schedule backup (full, diff, tran log)” section and then click “Show advanced backup schedule”.
+To do it, go to the “Schedule backups” section, click “Advanced settings…” button to find more settings.

-Don’t forget to press “Create” to save your backup job.
+Don’t forget to press “Save & Exit” to save your backup job.